bloominstituteoftechnology/Lambda-iOS-Challenge/README.md

 [Interface Builder - Xcode Help](https://help.apple.com/xcode/mac/8.0/#/dev31645f17f) - Everything within the section titled "Lay out user interfaces" on the left menu

 [How to Zip Files](http://osxdaily.com/2012/01/10/how-to-zip-files-in-mac-os-x/) - You should zip the very topmost folder of your Xcode project.
-(The zip the folder that contains the .xcodeproj file)
+(Zip the folder that contains the .xcodeproj file)